YoungNyamkondiwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. No more javascript script that deletes all the regular files (not the directories) with a .js
 11. Don't just count your directories, make your directories count find . -mindepth 1 -type d | wc -l  script that counts the number of directories and sub-directories in the current directory.
 12. What’s new  ls -t | head script that displays the 10 newest files in the current directory.
+13. Being unique is better than being perfect sort | uniq -u script that takes a list of words as input and prints only words that appear exactly once.